Davidsoff/headoftheriver/content/deelnemers/botenwagens/index.en.md

 Additionally, the area at Jan Vroegopsingel under the Rozenoord Bridge is also available.

+All coastal boats should be launched at rowing club Willem 3.

 #### Who is you guest rowing club?
 <!-- The list of boat trailer distribution to the different rowing clubs in Amsterdam will be published early January. -->
 The list of boat trailer distribution to the different rowing clubs in Amsterdam is presented below.